kasv-p/CS316-Compilers-Lab/README.md

 ## Programming Assignments

-The compiler is developed in several project assignments.
-The following are the completed assignments:
+The compiler is developed in several programming assignments.
+The following are the assignments:

 - **Programming Assignment 1:** Implementation of a scanner for the MICRO language.
 - **Programming Assignment 2:** Implementation of a parser for the MICRO language.